Skip to main content

 • The [[runners.kubernetes.volumes.pvc]] to identify the PVC configuration for orchestrators.

-Note that two PVCs are required, pipeline-cache-dataops-live and local-config-dataops-live.
-Discover the specific configuration syntax for specifying your chosen volume storage from the Kubernetes executor documentation.
+Note that a PVC is required, with a mount path /agent_cache.
+Discover the specific configuration syntax for specifying your chosen volume storage from the Kubernetes executor volume types documentation.

 Install the Kubernetes runner